Danny Weidler

-Danny Weidleris an Australian sports reporter He regularly appears on camera for the Nine Network delivering rugby league stories and does pieces for Nine's Footy Show (rugby league football).
+Danny Weidler is an Australian sports gossip reporter He regularly appears on camera for the Nine Network delivering rugby league stories and does pieces for Nine's Footy Show (rugby league football).
 He contributes a weekly column for Sydney's Sun-Herald newspaper.

 In 2006, Weidler won a Walkley Award in Sport News Reporting for a piece on National Nine News entitled, "Russell's Rabbits".